-- To provide additional lessons in literacy and numeracy as part of the curriculum for targeted students, taught by specialist teachers, to develop basic skills. - To provide additional spoken and written English lessons for our EAL students. - To provide a safe, quiet place in a nurturing environment at break and lunchtimes for students who may find break and lunch in the main building overwhelming. - To support students who may need a temporarily or permanently reduced timetable - To provide a base for external specialists for individual assessments and meetings with parents/carers, facilitating effective communication between partner professionals and school staff
+- To provide multisensory lessons in literacy and numeracy as part of the curriculum for targeted students, taught by specialist teachers, to develop basic skills. - To provide additional spoken and written English lessons for our EAL students. - To provide a safe, quiet place in a nurturing environment at break and lunchtimes for students who may find break and lunch in the main building overwhelming. - To support students who may need a temporarily or permanently reduced timetable - To provide a base for external specialists for individual assessments and meetings with parents/carers, facilitating effective communication between partner professionals and school staff

 Students who have an Educational Health and Care Plan, or who have been identified as having needs which cannot be met through quality first teaching alone, have a Student Passport.
-This is visible for staff and parents on Class Charts and outlines more personalised strategies which support the student and details any additional interventions they receive beyond the classroom with school staff or external agencies.
+This is visible for staff on Class Charts and can be accessed online by parents/carers.
+The Student Passport outlines more personalised strategies which support the student and details any additional interventions they receive beyond the classroom, whether with school staff or external agencies.
 Where a young person needs highly individualised support an individual provision map may be written.
 It will contain the specific targets identified for the young person to work on, as well as details as to how these targets will be met.
 If a Child in Care has SEND, the details of how their needs will be met will also be included on their Personal Education Plan (PEP).